 ÉTIENNE YERGEAU

-Principal Investigator and Cheer Captain
+Principal Investigator and Chair Captain

 Étienne is studying microbes that covers the outside and inside of trees, crops, animals, ice, soil and water.
 Although he grew up in the city, he spent his summers as a kid at the family cottage in the Canadian back-country, where he became fascinated with all life forms and their interconnections.
 He is now leading a team of enthusiastic scientists toward (hopefully!) exciting discoveries.
 When he is not busy with science, Étienne enjoys spending time with his three kids and his wife, training for obstacle course races, snorkeling, BBQing, playing ice hockey or building stuff.
 Read more about his research here.